equalsFrontend/ubi-driver/README.md

 ## Notes:

 - Only for examinging code, API endpoints are internal only
-- Project has been worked on by a total of two people and went through a phase of major refactoring early, however not all code has been re-written
+- Project has been worked on by on person over a long period of time

 ## Features